ese5180/iot-venture-f25-helldivers/README.md

 5. How much of that market do you expect to capture, in US dollars?

+Combining these references, we estimate a TAM between USD 200–400 million for a connected equine monitoring product.
+If we aim to capture 2–3% in early stages, that corresponds to USD 4–12 million potential revenue.

 6. What competitors are already in the space?

+- [Nightwatch Smart Halter](https://www.smarthalter.com/?srsltid=AfmBOorbEuz4P-iUAZ0rSBhKH2UQfeXk0QQ2rZYL_pUpbizwPAAS-Ua6) – monitors equine vital signs and stress levels, with automated alerts.
+- [Trackener Life](https://www.veterinary-practice.com/article/an-innovative-tracker-for-equines) – provides GPS tracking and behavior monitoring.
+- SeeHorse – offers health-focused wearable monitoring for horses.
+- [Equimetrics](https://www.equimetrics.ie/) – combines physiological monitoring with GPS for equestrian performance.
+- [Equestic SaddleClip](https://www.equestic.com/product/clip/) – tracks gait and performance metrics for training.

+**Differentiator:** None of these competitors combine **GPS tracking, environmental monitoring, and gait/balance detection** in a single integrated system, which is our unique advantage.

 ### 3.2.4 Stakeholders (czh,zyh)